Breakup of Yugoslavia: Bosnia and Herzegovina

-With Bosnia's demographic structure comprising a mixed population of a plurality of Bosniaks, and minorities of Serbs and Croats, the ownership of large areas of Bosnia was in dispute.

-From 1991 to 1992, the situation in the multiethnic Bosnia and Herzegovina grew tense.
-Its parliament was fragmented on ethnic lines into a plurality Bosniak faction and minority Serb and Croat factions.
+From 1991 to 1992, the situation in multiethnic Bosnia and Herzegovina grew tense due to its mixed demographic structure, which included a plurality of Bosniaks and minorities of Serbs and Croats.
+This ethnic divide led to the parliament being fragmented along ethnic lines and put the ownership of large areas of the country in dispute.
 In October 1991, Radovan Karadžić, the leader of the largest Serb faction in the parliament, the Serb Democratic Party, gave a grave and direct warning to the People's Assembly of Bosnia and Herzegovina should it decide to separate, saying:

 In the meantime, behind the scenes, negotiations began between Milošević and Tuđman to divide Bosnia and Herzegovina into Serb and Croat administered territories to attempt to avert war between Bosnian Croats and Bosnian Serbs.
 Bosnian Serbs held a referendum in November 1991 resulting in an overwhelming vote in favor of staying in a common state with Serbia and Montenegro.

 In public, pro-state media in Serbia claimed to Bosnians that Bosnia and Herzegovina could be included a new voluntary union within a new Yugoslavia based on democratic government, but this was not taken seriously by Bosnia and Herzegovina's government.

 On 9 January 1992, the Bosnian Serb assembly proclaimed a separate Republic of the Serb people of Bosnia and Herzegovina (the soon-to-be Republika Srpska), and proceeded to form Serbian autonomous regions (SARs) throughout the state.
 The Serbian referendum on remaining in Yugoslavia and the creation of SARs were proclaimed unconstitutional by the government of Bosnia and Herzegovina.

 A referendum on independence sponsored by the Bosnian government was held on 29 February and 1 March 1992.
 The referendum was declared contrary to the Bosnian and federal constitution by the federal Constitution Court and the newly established Bosnian Serb government, and it was largely boycotted by the Bosnian Serbs.
 According to the official results, the turnout was 63.4%, and 99.7% of the voters voted for independence.
 It was unclear what the two-thirds majority requirement actually meant and whether it was satisfied.

 Bosnia and Herzegovina declared independence on 3 March 1992 and received international recognition the following month on 6 April 1992.
 On the same date, the Serbs responded by declaring the independence of the Republika Srpska and laying siege to Sarajevo, which marked the start of the Bosnian War.
 The Republic of Bosnia and Herzegovina was subsequently admitted as a member state of the United Nations on 22 May 1992.

 In Bosnia and Herzegovina, NATO airstrikes against Bosnian Serb targets contributed to the signing of the 14 December 1995 Dayton Agreement and the resolution of the conflict.
 Around 100,000 people were killed over the course of the war.